Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 +

-20 (e.g., “My supervisor can … influence my getting a pay raise”)
+20 (e.g., “My supervisor can … influence my getting a pay raise” for reward)

 +